-Prerequisite: Completion of all non-capstone courses.
 A comprehensive analysis of juvenile law as it evolved from its inception to the present system, including study of laws and procedures relating to abuse and neglect, foster care, treatment and punishment of delinquency, status offenders, intake and diversion, school discipline, special education, and the liability of public officials.

-MLS 340 Business Association I - Agency (4 units)
+MLS 340 Business Associations I (4 units)

-Prerequisite: Completion of all non-capstone courses.
-An examination of the law relating to private organization, including the law of agency, partnerships, and related legal entities.
-Included are the methods of creating agency and partnership relationships, the rights and liabilities of the parties, the form of governance, state and federal regulation, and current issues relating to agency and partnership law.
+This course introduces an examination of the law relating to private organizations, including partnerships, corporations, and related legal entities.
+Topics include: the methods of creating agency and partnership relationships; the rights and liabilities of the parties; forms of entity governance; state and federal regulation; and current issues relating to corporate organization.